Open Call: anatomia publica – Open Stage for Scientific, Aesthetic, and Social Research Practices

 Participants will have access to a variety of resources and support services, including:

-Meeting Rooms: Each participant will have access to a room at TA T for the duration of their two-month research stay.
-We share our spaces for meetings and knowledge exchange.
+•Shared Infrastructure: Access to TA T's exhibition and performance spaces, to support the public outreach of the research projects selected for anatomia publica.
+Meeting Rooms: Each participant will have access to a room at TA T for the duration of their two-month research stay for meetings and knowledge exchange.
 Basic technical equipment (monitor, projector, speakers) will be provided.
-The use of this space must comply with our “care instructions” as our building is a protected monument (link to PDF).
+A kitchenette is shared with other fellows at TA T. The use of TA T spaces must comply with our “care instructions” as our building is a protected monument.

-Possibility for Co-Funding & Co-Production Funds: The opportunity to use the institutional connection to TA T as a multiplier for obtaining additional funding or sponsorships for the development of your project/work within anatomia publica.
+•Possibility for Co-financing & Co-Production Funds: Possibility of using the institutional connection to TA T to obtain additional funding or sponsors.
 A letter of support can be issued for application processes.

 Listening & Feedback Circle for the Research Community in Berlin